MiguelAlho/LearningChallenge2018/PITCHME.md

 * everyone participates
 * Maps beautifully to DDD concepts
 * Check out Alberto Brandolini's work on this
+* even when done poorly, It still brings in a lot of value

 ---

 ## People Skills & Development

 * Writing